Decypharr (Core Service)#

 /mnt/debrid/decypharr_symlinks/<instance>roots exist - Updates Arr permissions and root folders

-decypharrin Arr - Populates Debrid providers and folders when embedded rclone is enabled
+decypharrin Arr - Populates Debrid providers from

-- Uses per-instance category labels when creating Arr download client entries
+api_keysfor Decypharr mount modes - Uses per-instance category labels when creating Arr download client entries

-Symlink repair and migration¶
+Symlink repair and migration#

 For the complete DUMB symlink guide (UI option behavior, root scope, backup/restore, schedule, retention, and migration playbooks), see Symlink Operations.